 Bonesplitterz are similar in concept to Ironjawz but are less elite and much easier to bring down.
 They rely on their wards to survive a bit longer and even here, the timing for enabling their Waaagh! is essential (4+ ward really increases life expectancy).
 Their exploding 6s to hit are good if you can wound, and on this they lack some rend.
 Indeed, outside a spell that increases rend on mounts and the Big Stabbas, they have limited options.
 Their main drawback are the outdated models; however their cartoonish aesthetic is what draws many fans to this army.

-For the same reason, monsters will not disappear in this or future seasons.
-They still get to use Monstrous Rampages and are still tougher and scarier units than others.
+Monsters are not the focus of competitive rules anymore, but are still important, especially for their use of Monstrous Rampages.
 A Megaboss on Mawcrusha is an essential unit in an Ironjawz army, but the other complimentary units may change depending on the meta and the current season rules.

-The recommendation is, if you don’t follow the continuous changes in the competitive world, to focus on what best suits your current requirements, in particular when choosing weapon loadouts if you are not planning to magnetise the weapons, and continue as if the current rules did not exist.
+The recommendation is, if you don’t follow the continuous changes in the competitive world, to focus on what best suits your current requirements, in particular when choosing weapon loadouts if you are not planning to magnetise the weapons.
+Generally speaking 2″ weapons are more useful in big blocks (20+ models), while 1″ weapons have better to hit/wound stats.
 There’s always time to adapt if you need to participate in a more competitive tournament, first you need the experience on the field with your new army.
 And start painting them!

 Orruk Warclans is a good battletome, with a bit for everyone, that will satisfy many palates.